This is a list of actionable beginner running tips.

 3. Embrace The Beginner Runner Mindset

-In Zen Buddhism, the Beginner’s Mind is a concept which means “attitude of openness, eagerness, and lack of preconceptions.”
+In Zen Buddhism, the Beginner’s Mind is a concept that means “attitude of openness, eagerness, and lack of preconceptions.”

 You must be different from the majority of injury-plagued runners if you want to run injury-free.